edgexfoundry/edgex-examples/application-services/README.md

 > *Note that Application Services no longer use docker profiles.
 They use Environment Overrides in the docker compose file to make the necessary changes to the configuration for running in Docker.
 See the **Environment Variable Overrides For Docker** section in [App Service Configurable's README](https://github.com/edgexfoundry/app-service-configurable/blob/master/README.md#environment-variable-overrides-for-docker)* for more details and an example.

-## Profiles
+## Configurable Examples

-The profiles folder contains example profiles for use with App Service Configurable.
+The `configurable` folder contains example profiles for use with App Service Configurable.